For live traffic updates follow @ndtraffic on Twitter provided by the Indiana State Police.

 Motorists are urged to use the following routes:

-In anticipation of early arriving crowds with later kickoff times, the special one-way traffic pattern is being moved up one hour by County and State Police to 4 hours prior to kick off on area roadways north and east of campus.
-City police will continue to implement “one-way” or special restrictions three and one-half hours prior to kick off on streets south of campus.
-Special traffic control measures will help assure orderly and safe flow of traffic and prevent traffic back ups onto the Indiana Toll Road of fans arriving for the football games.
+In anticipation of early arriving crowds with later kickoff times, the special one-way traffic pattern is about 3 hours prior to kick-off, by County and State Police.
+City police will continue to implement “one-way” or special restrictions three hours prior to kick off on streets south of campus.
+Special traffic control measures will help assure orderly and safe flow of traffic and prevent traffic backups onto the Indiana Toll Road of fans arriving for the football games.

 During inbound traffic, most roads leading to campus become one-way and motorists must follow directions of police officers.
 Access to campus lots are restricted to a special pass during the one-way traffic pattern.